Gorden Kaye: Career

 Kaye had appeared in a radio play directed by Alan Ayckbourn and also in a television play from Manchester.
 Ayckbourn suggested that he audition for the Bolton Octagon Theatre; he was offered a contract and his roles there included Pishchik in The Cherry Orchard followed by roles in The Homecoming, The Imaginary Invalid, Luther, and a double-bill of Oedipus and Cyclops.

-He made his TV debut as a railway guard in the BBC's Yorkshire mill drama Champion House (1968) and played small roles in such films as The Party's Over (1965), starring Oliver Reed.
+His first TV role was in the BBC's Champion House (1968).
 Having been seen by Pat Phoenix in Little Malcolm by David Halliwell at Bolton, he was cast as Bernard Butler, the nephew of Elsie Tanner (Phoenix), in the soap opera Coronation Street in 1969.
-He later made an impression on producer/writer David Croft following guest roles in It Ain't Half Hot Mum and Come Back Mrs. Noah.
+He later made an impression on producer/writer David Croft following guest roles in It Ain't Half Hot Mum and Come Back Mrs. Noah, and also the comedy series Citizen Smith by John Sullivan.

 He appeared in the 1978 comedy short The Waterloo Bridge Handicap, starring Leonard Rossiter, and featured as Dines in the feature film version of Porridge (1979) alongside Ronnie Barker.
-He also appeared in the drama series All Creatures Great and Small and in the private detective series Shoestring.
+He also appeared in the TV show about a Yorkshire vet, All Creatures Great and Small and in the private detective series Shoestring.
 In 1981, Kaye appeared as Frank Broadhurst in the children's drama serial Codename Icarus.

 Kaye appeared in three episodes of Croft's British department store sitcom Are You Being Served? and was later offered the lead role in a series he had written called Oh Happy Band!, but Kaye was unavailable and the part went to Harry Worth.
 Oh Happy Band! lasted one series.

 Kaye had a small part in Terry Gilliam's film Brazil as desk clerk M.O.I.
 Lobby Porter and appeared in Gilliam's 1977 film Jabberwocky as Sister Jessica.

 He played Dr Grant in a television adaptation of Mansfield Park and Lymoges, Duke of Austria in the 1984 BBC production of King John by Shakespeare.
 He also toured in the National Theatre production of As You Like It, as Touchstone.
 The same year, he appeared as hard man Sammy, an enforcer employed by agoraphobic bookmaker Albert Wendle in the Minder episode "Get Daley!"

 In 1990, Kaye played the fictional local television presenter Maynard Lavery in an edition of Last of the Summer Wine.

 In the early 1990s he made a guest appearance in a Christmas special of Family Fortunes, in which he served as team captain and placed host Les Dennis on a special "Double Big Money" round for Dennis to score more than one hundred points to double the charity prize money, which he did.
 In 1995 Kaye played Monsieur Pamplemousse in a BBC Radio three-part adaption of Michael Bond's 1990 novel Monsieur Pamplemousse Investigates.